Our Vision, Mission and Values

 History of the Irish Lung Fibrosis Association

-ILFA was founded as a not for profit charity in 2002 and was incoporated as a company in 2003 to honour the memory of Fergus Goodbody who died from Lung Fibrosis.
+ILFA was founded as a not for profit charity in 2002 and was incorporated as a company in 2003 to honour the memory of Fergus Goodbody who died from Lung Fibrosis.
 ILFA was set up by Nicky Goodbody, the late Terence Moran, Marie Sheridan, and Professor Jim Egan.
-The primary aims of the Irish Lung Fibrosis Association charity are to provide a source of information and support to people with the condition, and to promote education and suppport research.
+The primary aims of the Irish Lung Fibrosis Association charity are to provide a source of information and support to people with the condition, and to promote education and support research.

 Our Governance

-Charities Governance Code: ILFA is fully compliant with the self-assessed Governance Code for community and voluntary organisations as of April 2022.
+Charities Governance Code: ILFA is fully compliant with the self-assessed Governance Code for community and voluntary organisations as of August 2025.

 ILFA is fully compliant with the following voluntary codes, best practice models and statutory obligations: